onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     vercel

-A whole slew of choices follow.
+Several configuration prompts will follow.
 Here's a copy of the login and build dialog:

     Vercel CLI 41.4.0
     > NOTE: The Vercel CLI now collects telemetry regarding usage of the CLI.